-Please refer to the institution's policy for final course grade appeal posted on the President's webpage: http://www.ega.edu/policy/04-transient-student-permission-policy.pdf
+Please refer to the institution's policy for transient student permission policy (here) posted on the President's webpage.

 Class Attendance

 Courses at East Georgia State College are provided for the intellectual growth and development of students.
 To attain maximum success, students should begin by attending the first day of class and attend regularly and are expected to attend all scheduled course activities including, but not limited to, field trips, seminars, study sessions, individual conferences, and lectures.
 Regular and punctual attendance at all classes is the student's responsibility.
 Students are expected to account for absences to each instructor and, at the discretion of the instructor, to make up all work missed because of the absence.